-The longest drawdown is the longest time it took for a particular portfolio loss to regain its initial value.
+The longest drawdown is the longest amount of time that a particular portfolio fell below its initial value.
 Note that the numbers are adjusted for inflation, so while the nominal account value may have recovered sooner than reported, the charts track your actual purchasing power.
 The value of everyday goods can change quite a bit over a decade or more, so inflation-adjusted returns are critical for evaluating long-term portfolio losses.

 The Ulcer Index was first described in The Investor’s Guide to Fidelity Funds: Winning Strategies for Mutual Fund Investors, by Peter Martin and Byron McCann.
 The basic idea is to find a single number that can serve as a reference point for historical portfolio pain that 1) is far more informative than the standard deviation number most often quoted as a proxy for risk; and 2) accounts for both the depth and length of a drawdown.
 After all, a shallow drawdown that persists for a long time is not necessarily any less painful than a sharp one that recovers relatively quickly.
 You can read more about how it works here, but long story short the Ulcer Index is a pretty decent measure of the total white area above each of those red lines.

 Original Overview : How To Manage Investment Drawdowns By Thinking Differently